Wadjemup timeline

 1658

-Sighted by Samuel Volkersen, skipper of Dutch vessel Waeckende Boey, who visits the Island on 3 occasions in search of survivors from a shipwreck.
+Sighted by Samuel Volkersen, skipper of Dutch vessel Waeckende Boey, who sets foot on the Island on three occasions in search of survivors from a shipwreck.

 1696